WheatonCS/Lexos/README.md

 ## Contributors
 Richard Neal proposed and designed our current architecture.
 Bryan Jensen is our current software lead.
 Clayton Rieck and Bryan upgraded our current UI components.
-Significant contributions were made in Summer 2014 by Bryan, Clayton, Scott Kleinman (California State, Northridge), Jinnan Ge, Lithia Helmreich, Qi (Sara) Zhang, and Mark LeBlanc.
+Significant contributions were made in Summer 2014 by Bryan, Clayton, Scott Kleinman (California State University, Northridge), Jinnan Ge, Lithia Helmreich, Qi (Sara) Zhang, and Mark LeBlanc.
 Previous iterations of our tools included contributions in 2013 by: Richard Neal, Bryan Jensen, Scott Kleinman, Devin Delfino, Julia Morneau, and Vicky Li; and in 2012 by: Alicia Herbert, Donald Bass, Doug Raffle, Christina Nelson, and Mike Kahn.
 The majority of these developers are or were undergraduate students in the Lexomics Research Group at Wheaton College (Norton, MA).